arunav7/Arunav_Sr.Frontend-React-Developer/README.md

 This is a e-commerce web application made with react and redux.
 This app has all the basic functionality that should be supported by e-commerce websites.

+Note: .env.local file is included as it contains the API Key for the firebase

 1. Authentication:

 Firebase is used for authenticating user.
 Here user can create their account/Signup of Login if they have